isomerpages/csc-knowledge/_ethos-issue-26/Building an Age Inclusive Healthcare System in Singapore.md

 <p>Granting older adults positions of leadership in the policy implementation space is a key part of fostering a more age-inclusive healthcare system.
 With their wealth of experience and knowledge, older adults are uniquely positioned to contribute to the development of healthcare policies and programmes.
 </p>

-<p>Leveraging this collective wisdom is especially critical in light of the prevalence of ageism among healthcare professionals.<sup>13</sup> Engaging older adults in decision-making processes ensures that healthcare policies can be better aligned with the needs and preferences of a diverse older population.
+<p>Leveraging this collective wisdom is especially critical in light of the prevalence of ageism among healthcare professionals.<sup><a href="#notestop">13</a></sup> Engaging older adults in decision-making processes ensures that healthcare policies can be better aligned with the needs and preferences of a diverse older population.
 Their first-hand experiences as healthcare recipients enable them to provide valuable insights into the challenges they confront, the services they require and the improvements they wish to see in the healthcare system.
 Policymakers and healthcare professionals would then be equipped with a more comprehensive understanding of the real-life impact of their decisions, leading in turn to  more effective and patient-centric healthcare solutions.</p>

 <p>Thus, healthcare providers should actively engage older adults in the co-design of healthcare services and programmes.
 This can be done through focus group discussions, surveys and town hall meetings, where older adults could share their perspectives on how healthcare initiatives could be improved.
 Additionally, healthcare organisations and institutions should make a concerted effort to appoint older adults to decision-making roles.
 This can involve creating leadership roles dedicated to representing the interests of older adults, or including older adults in existing committees and boards that oversee the design of healthcare policies.</p>